taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 **"The raw eSyrup is engineered to look for radioactive proteins that mark the cells that were part of the [ectoderm](https://en.wikipedia.org/wiki/Ectoderm), the outer layer of the human embryo.
 Every Automata, being born in the Red Zone, has lifelong tags on the cells of their skin, hair, nails, eyes, teeth, sinuses, and nervous system."**

-**"The eSyrup 'infects' these cells, [hijacking the existing cellular machinery to modify the cells' membranes](https://en.wikipedia.org/wiki/Cell_membrane#Composition) and grant the person a 'subdermal shield'."**
+**"The eSyrup 'infects' these cells, [hijacking the existing cellular machinery to modify the cells' membranes](https://en.wikipedia.org/wiki/Cell_membrane#Composition) and grant the person a 'intradermal shield'."**

 ### Page 2

-**"This subdermal shield allows the Automata to exist above ground, and fulfill the prime directive of their clan -- to restore the Amazon Rainforest."**
+**"This intradermal shield allows the Automata to exist above ground, and fulfill the prime directive of their clan -- to restore the Amazon Rainforest."**

 We see close-up views of the people in the inner most circle, just on the outside of the metal hoop:

 * Jina, also covered in clan tatoos and splendid eSyrup ritual clothing.
-Jina's subdermal shield is visible in shadowy patterns under her clan tatoos.
+Jina's intradermal shield is visible in shadowy patterns under her clan tatoos.
 Next to her is a tall bucket holding ritual clensing water.
-* Amadou, no subdermal shield and just a few clan tatoos, but dressed spledidly and unspeakably proud of his daughter.
+* Amadou, no intradermal shield and just a few clan tatoos, but dressed spledidly and unspeakably proud of his daughter.
-* Majhee, matriarch leader of their clan, subdermal shield barely visible beneath the many clan tatoos.
+* Majhee, matriarch leader of their clan, intradermal shield barely visible beneath the many clan tatoos.
 She is proud, stern, and exhuberant on this day of achievement by her granddaughter.
-* Maraba, Min's cousin and dearest childhood companion, now an Expert Inker and chosen for the honour of injecting Min's subdermal shield.
+* Maraba, Min's cousin and dearest childhood companion, now an Expert Inker and chosen for the honour of injecting Min's intradermal shield.
 Next to Maraba, in a shallow curving woven basket, is an enormous syringe full of swirling, bubbling, raw eSyrup, freshly harvested from one of their original, surviving cultures, called "Mothers".

 **"DOOOOHM!"**